 Comparing the evolutionary histories of hosts and their parasites is a powerful approach for understanding host-parasite interactions.
 In the Sweet Lab, we use genomic data to compare phylogenetic and population genetic patterns between hosts and parasites.
 Most of our work focuses on parasitic bird lice, which has yielded important insights into the factors that shape bird-louse relationships.
 It is especially useful to compare multiple groups of lice from the same group of birds.
 For example, comparing phylogenetic and population genetic patterns in two groups of lice from doves indicated that the dispersal ability of lice plays an important role in shaping bird-louse relationships over evolutionary time.
 Another study of different groups of lice from Ptarmigan in Alaska revealed evidence of interactions between different populations of Ptarmigan, patterns that were not evident from host data alone.
-Future work will incorporate data from other parasites, such as hippoboscid flies, to get a more complete picture of different host-parasite systems.
+We are also interested in understanding how hybridization effects patterns of host-parasite evolution.

 Tanglegrams comparing the phylogenies of ground-doves and their lice.